 HOW TO SERVE IT

-I served this grilled skirt steak recipe with some creamy polenta and some simple roasted vegetables.
+I served this recipe with some creamy polenta and some simple roasted vegetables.
 Honestly the steak would go great with just polenta but hey fresh veggies are in abundance in the summer time so feel free to get creative and mix and match vegetables to your liking.

-STORING AND FREEZING: The best way to store skirt steak is un cut and in a plastic bag or container.
+STORING AND FREEZING: The best way to store it is un cut and in a plastic bag or container.
 Reheat quickly on a grill and slice and serve.
 If you freeze it is best to thaw, reheat and finely chop and put into a soup or stew.

-*If you’re loving this skirt steak recipe then you absolutely have to check out this Roasted Ribeye Don Vito Style and be sure to drop me a comment below and a rating if you’ve had the chance to make this amazing bread recipe*
+*If you’re loving this recipe then you absolutely have to check out this Roasted Ribeye Don Vito Style and be sure to drop me a comment below and a rating if you’ve had the chance to make this amazing recipe*

 For the Polenta: